Job Openings Reach 7.67 Million, Highest in Five Months

 New Hires Decline...
 Voluntary Quits Down, Layoffs Up

 The number of job openings in the United States in October reached its highest level in five months.
-However, as new hires decreased and layoffs increased, signs of a slowdown in the labor market persist.
+However, as new hires declined and layoffs increased, signs of a slowdown in the labor market have persisted.

 According to the Job Openings and Labor Turnover Survey (JOLTs) released by the U.S. Department of Labor on December 9 (local time), the number of job openings was 7.658 million in September and 7.67 million in October.

-The September figure surpassed both August’s 7.227 million and the forecast of 7.2 million, while the October number also increased from the previous month, marking the highest level in five months.
-The release of these job opening figures had been delayed due to the federal government shutdown, and both the September and October data were published together on this day.
+The September figure not only exceeded that of August (7.227 million) but also surpassed market expectations (7.2 million).
+The October figure also rose compared to the previous month, marking the highest level in five months.
+The release of these job opening numbers had been delayed due to the temporary federal government shutdown, and both the September and October figures were published on this day.

-By industry, job openings in October saw a significant increase in healthcare (1.424 million), as well as growth in professional and business services (1.388 million), trade, transportation, and utilities (1.363 million), and leisure and hospitality (1.159 million).
+By industry, job openings in October saw a significant increase in healthcare (1.424 million).
+Other sectors that also saw growth included professional and business services (1.388 million), trade, transportation, and utilities (1.363 million), and leisure and hospitality (1.159 million).

 The number of quits was 5.05 million, with a quit rate of 3.2%, showing a slight improvement compared to the previous month (5.264 million, 3.3%).
-Among these, voluntary quits were 2.941 million (quit rate 1.8%), down from the previous month’s 3.128 million (2.0%), marking the lowest level since May 2020.
-In contrast, involuntary separations, or layoffs, increased to 1.854 million (layoff rate 1.2%) from 1.781 million (1.1%) the previous month, reaching the highest level since early 2023.
-The increase in layoffs was particularly notable in the accommodation and food services sector.
+Of these, voluntary quits stood at 2.941 million (quit rate of 1.8%), down from 3.128 million (2.0%) in the previous month, marking the lowest level since May 2020.
+In contrast, involuntary separations, or layoffs, increased to 1.854 million (layoff rate of 1.2%) from 1.781 million (1.1%) in the previous month, reaching the highest level since early 2023.
+The rise in layoffs was particularly notable in the accommodation and food services sector.

-While fewer workers are quitting their jobs voluntarily, layoffs are on the rise.
-This suggests that although the number of job openings is increasing, companies are becoming more cautious about new hires due to factors such as tariff policies, rising costs, and economic uncertainty, and workers themselves are viewing the labor market more pessimistically.
+While the number of workers voluntarily leaving their jobs is decreasing, layoffs are on the rise.
+This suggests that although job openings have increased, companies are becoming more cautious about new hiring in response to factors such as tariff policies, rising costs, and economic uncertainty.
+Workers, in turn, are viewing the labor market more pessimistically.

 Stephen Stanley, Chief U.S. Economist at Santander US Capital Markets, stated, "Overall, the labor market is neither overheating nor accelerating, but it is not collapsing either."